janpipek/pandas-units-extension/README.md

 # Extension pandas dtype and array for physical units

+**Warning:** Not fully compatible with pandas yet, especially not so for 1.0.
+Some operations may or may not work, while common ones should.

 ## History

 Originally created for PyCon CZ 2019 (and later BI Fórum Budapest / PyData Cambridge the same year).